pecknigel/learning-resources/patterns/declarative-case-sets.md

 {% include_relative _back.md %}

-**This is being published as it is written.**
+**This is being published as it is written.
+November/December 2024.**

 # Declarative Case Sets

+This is a pattern to provide config information for data processing as keyed sets.

+A single processing interface is provided to handle multiple distinct cases around the same options.

+This pattern can be used in cases where there is repeated code around the same theme, in order to reduce it to a single interface.

+It makes case processing declarative which simplifies management and makes it less error-prone.

+It decouples processing configuration from logic.

+## Tags

+These are used for classification of the software pattern library as it grows.

+- Declarative Config
-Tags: Processing, Option Sets
+- Option Sets
+- Data Structures
+- DRY
+- Decision Making

+## Technical Specification

-Declare sets for processing cases.
-Abstract a processing interface keyed off the sets.
+- Declare sets for processing cases.
+- Abstract a processing interface keyed off the sets.

-Use a [hash table](https://en.m.wikipedia.org/wiki/Hash_table) to facilitate set lookup.
+- Use a hash table to facilitate set lookup.

 ## Rationale & Anti-Patterns